-- · Dust the machine regularly. - Do not switch the machine on until the dust has been removed.
+- Dust the machine regularly. - Do not allow dust layers thicker than 5 mm to build up on the machine surface. - Do not switch the machine on until the dust has been removed.

-Risk of explosion due to excessive bearing temperature
+Explosion hazard due to excessive bearing temperature

 The surface temperature cannot be maintained within maximum permissible limits if the bearing becomes too hot.
 The dust can ignite, resulting in an explosion.
 This can result in death, serious injury, or material damage.